asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 s_{y} &= |b|s_{x}\end{aligned}
 $$

-Additionally, the coefficient of kurtosis doesn’t change and the coefficient of skewness changes only the sign if $b$ is negative.
+Additionally, the coefficient of kurtosis does not change and the coefficient of skewness changes only the sign if $b$ is negative.

 ### Standardization and standard scores

 One of the most common linear transformations is the *standardization*.

 > **Definition - Standardized variable and standard scores**.
-The *standardized variable* of a variable $X$ is the variable that result of subtracting the mean from $X$ and dividing by the standard deviation
+The *standardized variable* of a variable $X$ is the variable that results from subtracting the mean from $X$ and dividing it by the standard deviation
 >
 $$Z=\frac{X-\bar x}{s_{x}}.$$
 >
 For each value $x_i$ of the sample, the *standard score* is the value that results of applying the standardization transformation
 >
 $$z_i=\frac{x_i-\bar x}{s_{x}}.$$

-The standard score is the number of standard deviations a value is above or below the mean, and it’s useful to avoid the dependency of the variable from its measurement units.
+The standard score is the number of standard deviations a value is above or below the mean, and it is useful to avoid the dependency of the variable from its measurement units.

-The standardized variable always have mean 0 and standard deviation 1.
+The standardized variable always has mean 0 and standard deviation 1.

 $$\bar z = 0 \qquad s_{z} = 1$$

 **Example**.
 The grades of 5 students in 2 subjects are

 $$
 \begin{array}{rccccccccc}